trihargianto/vscode-extensions-installer/README.md

 # VSCode Extensions Installer

-This repository contains a list of vscode extensions to be installed instantly on your computer
+This repository contains a list of vscode extensions to be installed instantly on your computer.

 ## Available Extensions